FernandoBRdgz/machine_learning_stanford/Week 9/Quiz/Quiz1_Anomaly Detection.md

 * When choosing features for an anomaly detection system, it is a good idea to look for features that take on unusually large or small values for (mainly the) anomalous examples.

 * If you do not have any labeled data (or if all your data has label y=0), then is is still possible to learn p(x), but it may be harder to evaluate the system or choose a good value of ϵ.

+* In anomaly detection, we fit a model p(x) to a set of negative (y=0) examples, without using any positive examples we may have collected of previously observed anomalies.

+* When developing an anomaly detection system, it is often useful to select an appropriate numerical performance metric to evaluate the effectiveness of the learning algorithm.

 **5. You have a 1-D dataset {x(1),…,x(m)} and you want to detect outliers in the dataset.
 You first plot the dataset and it looks like this:**